dazinator/dazinator.github.io/source/_posts/2014-12-22-crm-plugin-generated-values-and-reducing-roundtrips.md

 categories: Dynamics CRM
 ---

-Just a short post this week, with a little CRM development pro tip for you!
+Just a short post this week, with a little CRM development tip for you!

 ## Scenario
 Say you have a plugin on the `account` entity that: